biobuddies/helicopyter/style.md

 Using 100 characters allows two side-by-side files to be displayed with tmux, etc.

 ### Prefer single quotes
-This reduces visual noise.
-Black made the wrong choice; double-quote-fixer can help.
+Double quotes are visually noisier than single quotes.
+Black made the wrong choice; double-quote-fixer from pre-commit or `ruff format` can help.

 ## Settings
 ### Standard environment variables